West Indies Federation: Elections

 Federal elections were held on 25 March 1958.
 The WIFLP won the election, winning 26 seats while the DLP carried 19 seats.
 The bulk of the WIFLP seats came from the smaller islands while the DLP carried the majority in Jamaica and Trinidad & Tobago.
 The DLP won 11 of the Jamaican seats and 6 of the Trinidadian seats.
-In appointing the Senate, Governor General Lord Hailes realized that only the St Vincent island government was DLP controlled and as a result the Senate was going to be disproportionately pro WIFLP.
+In appointing the Senate, Governor-General Lord Hailes realized that only the St Vincent island government was DLP controlled and as a result the Senate was going to be disproportionately pro WIFLP.
 In a controversial decision, he contacted the opposition DLP groups in Jamaica and Trinidad, and appointed one DLP senator from each of those islands.
 Thus the Senate consisted of a total of 15 WIFLP members and 4 DLP members.

-WIFLP leader Sir Grantley Adams of Barbados became Prime Minister.
+The WIFLP leader, Sir Grantley Adams of Barbados, became Prime Minister.
 The selection of Adams as the Prime Minister was indicative of the problems the Federation would face.
 The expected leader of the WIFLP was Norman Manley, Premier of Jamaica, and the next logical choice was Dr Eric Williams, Premier of Trinidad and Tobago.
 However, neither had contested the Federal elections, preferring to remain in control of their respective island power bases.
 This suggested that the leaders of the two most important provinces did not see the Federation as viable.
 Similarly, Alexander Bustamante, the Jamaican founder of the DLP, also declined to contest the Federal election, leaving the party leadership to the Trinidadian Ashford Sinanan.
 The absence of the leading Jamaican politicians from any role at the federal level was to undermine the Federation's unity.

 Other members of the Council of State included: